This post may contain affiliate links. Please read my disclosure.

 And it’s prefect for chicken.
 Ooooh, and ribs.
 And beef, and pork, and potatoes.
 Yes potatoes.
 Really, guys, this stuff is good on everything.
 Try it on a burger.
 I haven’t done this yet, but I’ll bet it’s tasty!

-Now that you’re on a sauce kick, check out some of these other awesome sauce receipes:
+Now that you’re on a sauce kick, check out some of these other awesome sauce recipes:

-- Combine all ingredients and stir until bubbling.
+- Combine all the ingredients in a saucepan over medium-low heat and stir until butter is melted.

 - Continue to stir until sauce starts to bubble.
 Remove from heat and let cool.
 Transfer to a jar with a lid for storing.